dataformsjs/website/README.md

 Once PHP is installed you can install FastSitePHP and launch the site from the command-line as show below.
 FastSitePHP is relatively small (under 1 mb).

-Both [dataformsjs] and this [website] repository need to be downloaded and located in a single directory/folder:
+For the full site both [dataformsjs] and this [website] repository need to be downloaded and located in a single directory/folder:

 ~~~
 dataformsjs {root-directory}